Russian surfers say mystery ocean pollution is poisoning them and killing animals

 Kamchatka Governor Vladimir Solodov told reporters at a news conference on Monday that authorities were waiting for extended test results, but that there were "no grounds to talk about any specific version" of what might have killed so much, and such a wide variety of sea life.

-While last week, officials tried to play down the initial reports, suggesting all the dead animals were likely the result of stormy weather.
+Officials played down initial reports last week, suggesting all the dead animals were likely the result of stormy weather.

 A report by the state-run Tass news agency suggested a commercial oil tanker leak might have caused the pollution.

-Other possible explanations discussed in Russian media include contamination from one of the military facilities along the coast, or a site where chemicals or pesticides have been buried illegally along the coastline.
+Other possible explanations discussed in Russian media include contamination from one of the military facilities along the coast, or a site where chemicals or pesticides have secretly been buried along the coastline.

 Russia's Defense Ministry has denied that any vessel from its Pacific Navy Fleet was responsible for the contamination, saying "no combat training involving ships and vessels of the Pacific Fleet have been carried out" in the area since June.